Real estate is a highly desirable career path, especially in Virginia where real estate agents earn more money than the average American agent!

 Step 4: Pass the exam

 Exams are offered in Charlottesville, Richmond, Roanoke, Vienna, and Virginia Beach.
 The Virginia real estate license exam is not easy!
 In fact, nearly 55% of test-takers fail the exam.
-This is why it’s so important to choose a real estate school that includes practice tests.
+This is why it’s so important to choose a real estate school that includes unlimited practice tests.
 You’ll want lots of practice before you sit your exam.

 Don’t stress if you don’t pass on your first try.
 You can re-apply to take the test over.
 And once you pass, your score remains valid for a year, giving you time to complete the rest of the application process for your Virginia real estate license.